 If your teenager is looking for an activity that doesn’t involve breaking into a sweat but still requires skills and fun, you could have the winning shot by suggesting snooker or pool.
 Group sessions and individual lessons are available over at Snooker Zone and are coached by S.E.A Games gold medalist, Marvin Lim.

 Where: Snooker Zone, 600 Lorong 4 Toa Payoh, #03-02 Toa Payoh, Singapore 319515

 Much like clay pigeon shooting or trap shooting, laser clay at Combat Skirmish Live is the safer, greener option that involves deactivated 12-bore shotguns being fired at infrared beams by up to five players at a time.
 The system is sound-simulated, so there’s still that all-important and realistic shotgun ‘bang’!
 Book in advance to avoid disappointment.

 Teens have a great knack for sitting around doing not-a-lot, so put that inertia to good use and get them to sit around on a boat while picking up a new skill, and maybe even dinner!
-Set sail to Lazarus Island to learn some basic theory and practical angling skills with My Fishing Frenzy Academy: this is something the whole family can be on board for.
+Set sail to the Southern Islands to learn some basic theory and practical angling skills with My Fishing Frenzy Academy.
+Now, this is something the whole family can be on board for!